-The ones photographed here were all on north Tenerife, Canary Islands, in 2005 and 2007, although no list of bird species for Tenerife that I can find
+The ones photographed here were all but two on north Tenerife, Canary Islands, in 2005 and 2007, although no list of bird species for Tenerife that I can

 S. s. cambayensis, shown further below.